-Therefore, the Hearing Officer finds the claimant failed to prove by a preponderance of the evidence he is due the claimed educational incentive under the written policy of the employer.
+Therefore, the Hearing Officer finds the claimant fails to prove by a preponderance of the evidence she is due the claimed educational incentive under the written policy of the employer.

-The claimant further alleges he is due \$814.95 in unpaid vacation pay which he accrued between January 1 and June 17, 2013, upon his separation of employment.
+The claimant further alleges she is due \$2,855.16 in unpaid vacation pay which she accrued between January 1 and November 20, 2015, upon her separation of employment, and would have been granted to her on January 1, 2016.